authup/documentation/src/guide/development/javascript-api-client.md

 # API Client

-The APIClient Class provides an easy way to interact with the REST-API to manage domain resources, which are available by using the [server](../../packages/server/index.md) or [server-core](../contributing/index.md) package.
+The APIClient Class provides an easy way to interact with the REST-API to manage domain resources.
 ## Configuration

 To configure the API Client, the `baseURL` parameter for the driver config of the constructor should be set.